Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's aggregation of ATO data released for financial year 2022 shows Penguin - Sulphur Creek had a median taxpayer income of $49,093 and an average income of $59,468.
+According to AreaSearch's aggregation of ATO data released for financial year 2022, Penguin - Sulphur Creek had a median taxpayer income of $49,093 and an average income of $59,468.
 These figures are lower than the national averages of $47,358 and $57,384 for Rest of Tas. respectively.
-Based on Wage Price Index growth of 11.94% since financial year 2022, estimated median and average incomes as of March 2025 are approximately $54,955 and $66,568 respectively.
-According to the 2021 Census, household, family, and personal incomes in Penguin - Sulphur Creek fall between the 23rd and 24th percentiles nationally.
-The data shows that 29.6% of individuals (1,675 people) earn between $1,500 and $2,999 annually, reflecting regional patterns where 28.5% occupy this income band.
-Housing costs are modest with 87.7% of income retained, but total disposable income ranks at the 29th percentile nationally.
+Based on Wage Price Index growth of 13.83% from financial year 2022 to September 2025, estimated incomes would be approximately $55,883 (median) and $67,692 (average).
+The 2021 Census shows household, family, and personal incomes in Penguin - Sulphur Creek falling between the 23rd and 24th percentiles nationally.
+In this area, 29.6% of individuals earn between $1,500 and $2,999, similar to regional patterns where 28.5% fall within this range.
+Housing costs are modest, with 87.7% of income retained, but total disposable income ranks at the 29th percentile nationally.

 Frequently Asked Questions - Income